How to structure a cover letter (With example)

 Many employers use applicant tracking systems—software that allows automated sorting of job applications based on specific keywords, skills, job titles or other fields.
 Complicated fonts can make it harder for the software to read your letter, which might prevent your application from moving forward.

 Use 10 and 12 point size for easy reading.
-Anything smaller and you’ll leave the hiring manager squinting, anything larger and your letter will look unprofessional.
+Anything smaller and you’ll leave the recruitment manager squinting, anything larger and your letter will look unprofessional.
 In general, you should use the same font and font size that you used in your CV.

 Make your cover letter single-spaced